Kathy Rae Huffman: Long Beach Museum of Art, 1979 - 1984

 Huffman was appointed Chief Curator at the Long Beach Museum of Art in Long Beach, California in late 1979, after she had served one year as the Video Coordinator for curator Nancy Drew.
 Under her direction, she established LBMA Video as a regional media art center, with fundraising for a multimedia workshop and broadcast quality post-production facility for artists at a former (and unused) police precinct in Belmont Shore (a hip, young Long Beach community).
 This media art center included technical services, video editing studios, a videotape and media art library, production equipment for loan, a performance space, exhibition program, and a visiting artist programme.
-LBMA Video collaborated with the local cable TV station to produce and present artists on TV.
-Most important, LBMA Video operated an open door policy, and artists from around the world used its facility.
-Huffman curated and produced several media art installations in the LBMA, for example by Gary Hill, Bill Viola, Eleanor Antin, Dara Birnbaum, Laurie Anderson, Ant Farm, Nan Hoover.
+LBMA Video collaborated with the local cable TV station to produce and present artists on TV, and operated an open-door policy, allowing artists from around the world to use its facility.
+Huffman curated and produced several media art installations in the LBMA, including installations by Gary Hill, Bill Viola, Eleanor Antin, Dara Birnbaum, Laurie Anderson, Ant Farm, Nan Hoover.
 Exhibitions curated and produced by Huffman (selection):

 Hole in Space

 Huffman curated and produced the exhibition Hole in Space at the LBMA in 1980, a groundbreaking live communication sculpture by Kit Galloway and Sherrie Rabinowitz (K&S).
 Hole in Space was the first public video chat, linking large displays on public squares in New York and Los Angeles with a satellite feed.
 This engineering prototype illustrated K&S's vision of large screen teleconferencing.
-(But after that event, K&S didn't do large screen teleconferencing again, instead moved to early video streaming via internet.)